NS&I has identified £367m in savings owed to bereaved families. Could you be affected? Find out →

 Documents needed

-Death certificate (interim or certified copy), your ID, proof of authority (will naming you as executor)
+Certified copy of the death certificate (or the coroner's interim certificate), your ID, proof of authority (will naming you as executor)

 What happens